Monthlyaway/intellirewrite/README.md

 - `API_KEY`: Your API key
 - `BASE_URL`: API base URL (change for regional access)
-- `MAX_TOKENS`: Restrict the length of model's response, default: 4096
+- `MAX_TOKENS`: Restrict the length of model's response, default: 4096.
+Expand to 8192 if using Deepseek-R1.

 ### Task-Specific Settings